Acadian Asset Management LLC Sells 302,804 Shares of Unum Group (NYSE:UNM)

-Acadian Asset Management LLC trimmed its stake in shares of Unum Group (NYSE:UNM) by 51.2% during the third quarter, HoldingsChannel.com reports.
-The firm owned 288,928 shares of the financial services provider’s stock after selling 302,804 shares during the quarter.
-Acadian Asset Management LLC’s holdings in Unum Group were worth $4,864,000 as of its most recent filing with the SEC.
+Acadian Asset Management LLC lowered its position in Unum Group (NYSE:UNM) by 51.2% in the 3rd quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 288,928 shares of the financial services provider’s stock after selling 302,804 shares during the period.
+Acadian Asset Management LLC owned 0.14% of Unum Group worth $4,864,000 as of its most recent SEC filing.

-Several other large investors also recently added to or reduced their stakes in UNM.
-Prudential Financial Inc. raised its stake in shares of Unum Group by 221.2% during the 2nd quarter.
-Prudential Financial Inc. now owns 3,099,424 shares of the financial services provider’s stock valued at $51,419,000 after purchasing an additional 2,134,326 shares during the period.
-First Trust Advisors LP raised its stake in shares of Unum Group by 359.1% during the 2nd quarter.
-First Trust Advisors LP now owns 2,553,550 shares of the financial services provider’s stock valued at $42,363,000 after purchasing an additional 1,997,329 shares during the period.
-Charles Schwab Investment Management Inc. raised its stake in shares of Unum Group by 96.7% during the 2nd quarter.
-Charles Schwab Investment Management Inc. now owns 2,941,298 shares of the financial services provider’s stock valued at $48,797,000 after purchasing an additional 1,446,274 shares during the period.
-Prudential PLC raised its stake in shares of Unum Group by 34.4% during the 2nd quarter.
-Prudential PLC now owns 4,202,734 shares of the financial services provider’s stock valued at $69,723,000 after purchasing an additional 1,076,533 shares during the period.
-Finally, AQR Capital Management LLC raised its stake in shares of Unum Group by 49.1% during the 2nd quarter.
-AQR Capital Management LLC now owns 2,721,710 shares of the financial services provider’s stock valued at $44,037,000 after purchasing an additional 896,515 shares during the period.
-Institutional investors own 90.68% of the company’s stock.
+Several other large investors have also recently made changes to their positions in the company.
+Abacus Planning Group Inc. raised its position in shares of Unum Group by 2.8% in the 3rd quarter.
+Abacus Planning Group Inc. now owns 20,218 shares of the financial services provider’s stock worth $340,000 after acquiring an additional 548 shares in the last quarter.
+Copperwynd Financial LLC raised its position in shares of Unum Group by 3.7% in the 2nd quarter.
+Copperwynd Financial LLC now owns 19,301 shares of the financial services provider’s stock worth $320,000 after acquiring an additional 688 shares in the last quarter.
+Steward Partners Investment Advisory LLC raised its position in shares of Unum Group by 63.2% in the 3rd quarter.
+Steward Partners Investment Advisory LLC now owns 1,823 shares of the financial services provider’s stock worth $31,000 after acquiring an additional 706 shares in the last quarter.
+Berman Capital Advisors LLC raised its position in shares of Unum Group by 34.0% in the 2nd quarter.
+Berman Capital Advisors LLC now owns 2,957 shares of the financial services provider’s stock worth $48,000 after acquiring an additional 750 shares in the last quarter.
+Finally, First Republic Investment Management Inc. raised its position in shares of Unum Group by 5.3% in the 2nd quarter.
+First Republic Investment Management Inc. now owns 17,103 shares of the financial services provider’s stock worth $284,000 after acquiring an additional 865 shares in the last quarter.
+90.68% of the stock is owned by hedge funds and other institutional investors.

+A number of research firms recently weighed in on UNM.
+Morgan Stanley raised their price objective on Unum Group from $21.00 to $22.00 and gave the company an “equal weight” rating in a research report on Wednesday.
+Barclays began coverage on Unum Group in a research report on Tuesday, November 17th.
+They set an “underweight” rating and a $21.00 price objective for the company.
+Finally, Zacks Investment Research lowered Unum Group from a “hold” rating to a “sell” rating and set a $18.00 price objective for the company. in a research report on Friday, October 30th.
+Four equities research analysts have rated the stock with a sell rating, five have given a hold rating and one has issued a buy rating to the stock.
+Unum Group currently has an average rating of “Hold” and an average price target of $23.57.

-In other news, EVP Christopher W. Pyne sold 2,550 shares of the company’s stock in a transaction dated Friday, September 4th.
-The stock was sold at an average price of $19.39, for a total value of $49,444.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-0.49% of the stock is currently owned by corporate insiders.
+In other Unum Group news, EVP Christopher W. Pyne sold 2,550 shares of the stock in a transaction on Friday, September 4th.
+The stock was sold at an average price of $19.39, for a total transaction of $49,444.50.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Company insiders own 0.49% of the company’s stock.

-Unum Group (NYSE:UNM) last posted its quarterly earnings data on Tuesday, October 27th.
-The financial services provider reported $1.21 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.31 by ($0.10).
-Unum Group had a return on equity of 10.99% and a net margin of 8.12%.
-During the same period in the previous year, the firm earned $1.36 earnings per share.
-As a group, research analysts anticipate that Unum Group will post 5.13 EPS for the current fiscal year.
+Unum Group (NYSE:UNM) last issued its earnings results on Tuesday, October 27th.
+The financial services provider reported $1.21 EPS for the quarter, missing the consensus estimate of $1.31 by ($0.10).
+Unum Group had a net margin of 8.12% and a return on equity of 10.99%.
+During the same period in the previous year, the company earned $1.36 EPS.
+As a group, research analysts forecast that Unum Group will post 5.13 EPS for the current year.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, November 20th.
-Stockholders of record on Friday, October 30th were issued a $0.285 dividend.
-This represents a $1.14 dividend on an annualized basis and a dividend yield of 5.32%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, November 20th.
+Shareholders of record on Friday, October 30th were paid a dividend of $0.285 per share.
 The ex-dividend date of this dividend was Thursday, October 29th.
-Unum Group’s payout ratio is currently 20.99%.
+This represents a $1.14 annualized dividend and a yield of 5.32%.
+Unum Group’s dividend payout ratio is 20.99%.

-A number of research firms recently issued reports on UNM.
-Zacks Investment Research lowered Unum Group from a “hold” rating to a “sell” rating and set a $18.00 price objective on the stock. in a research note on Friday, October 30th.
-Barclays initiated coverage on Unum Group in a research note on Tuesday, November 17th.
-They issued an “underweight” rating and a $21.00 target price on the stock.
-Finally, Morgan Stanley upped their target price on Unum Group from $21.00 to $22.00 and gave the stock an “equal weight” rating in a research note on Wednesday.
-Four investment analysts have rated the stock with a sell rating, five have issued a hold rating and one has given a buy rating to the company’s stock.
-Unum Group presently has a consensus rating of “Hold” and an average target price of $23.57.

 Unum Group Profile